codepr/codepr.github.io/_posts/2019-09-27-poor-men-ssh-tunnel.md

 ---

-Many times I found myself in need to have access and a reliable connection to my machine at work for fast'n dirty hacks, but something went wrong with the VPN settings <!--more-->or the third-party HTTPS tunnel software stopped working out of the blue, so I remembered that all that I need is already at hand, courtesy of the SSH daemon.
+Many times I found myself in need to have access and a reliable connection to my machine at work for quick'n dirty hacks, but something went wrong with the VPN settings <!--more-->or the third-party HTTPS tunnel software stopped working out of the blue, so I remembered that all that I need is already at hand, courtesy of the SSH daemon.
 I know, exposing 22 to internet is bad, just